 1. INTRODUCTION

-In recent decades, e-procurement has become an essential component of modern public procurement reforms.
-Governments around the world have adopted electronic procurement systems to enhance efficiency, transparency, and accountability in the acquisition of goods and services.
+Recently, e-procurement has become an essential component of modern public procurement reforms.
+Governments around the world are adopting electronic procurement systems to enhance efficiency, transparency, and accountability in the acquisition of goods and services.
 International organizations such as the OECD (2019) emphasize that e-procurement contributes to better governance by digitizing workflows, improving compliance with regulations, and facilitating monitoring of procurement activities.
-The implementation of e-procurement systems in countries such as the United States, the United Kingdom, and Australia has demonstrated measurable improvements in procurement outcomes, including cost savings of up to 20% (European Commission, 2020).
+The implementation of e-procurement systems in countries such as the United States, the United Kingdom, and Australia demonstrated measurable improvements in procurement outcomes, including cost savings of up to 20% (European Commission, 2020).
 These global trends highlight the transformative potential of e-procurement in public sector management.

 In Europe, e-procurement reforms have been driven by directives of the European Union (EU) aimed at creating a single digital market.
 The EU Public Procurement Directive 2014/24/EU mandated the electronic submission of tenders and standardized procedures across member states to enhance competition and reduce red tape (European Commission, 2020).
-As a result, countries like Italy, Portugal, and Estonia have developed comprehensive e-procurement platforms that have improved transparency and accessibility of procurement information to businesses and citizens alike.
+As a result, countries such as Italy, Portugal, and Estonia have developed comprehensive e-procurement platforms that have improved transparency and accessibility of procurement information to businesses and citizens alike.
 Portugal's e-procurement platform, BASE, has contributed to significant reductions in procurement cycle times and administrative expenses.
 These experiences underscore the critical role of robust institutional frameworks and strong political will in driving the successful performance of e-procurement in the public sector.

 In Asia, performance of e-procurement has gained momentum as governments seek to modernize public administration and improve service delivery.
 Countries such as South Korea, Singapore, and India have invested heavily in digital procurement infrastructure to promote transparency and reduce procurement inefficiencies.
 The Korean On-line E-Procurement System (KONEPS), for instance, processes over 100,000 transactions daily and is regarded as a global benchmark for e-procurement success (OECD, 2016).
 These examples from Asia demonstrate how e-procurement systems can transform procurement practices, reduce transaction costs, and enable governments to achieve better procurement outcomes when effectively designed and implemented.